Summer 2021

 If you happen to need to mount the standard PIR sensor in something, I created a laser cut file to mount it inside of an enclosure, although it could be modified to be mounted in anything.

-The Satellite cases had power supplies, DMX decoder, and pixel controller, and connectors for everything to interface with it.
+The Satellite cases had power supplies, DMX decoder, and

 An Intel Nuc running TouchDesigner ran the show.
 There was a microcontroller taking in the PIR sensor readings and feeding them to TouchDesigner.
 TouchDesigner was sending out audio, wired and wireless DMX, and pixel lighting data via a network.
 We created a rack system for the computer and many peripherals for the system.